The tradition of Indian carving

 Wood carving is an important decorative and cultural tradition in most parts of India.
 In the forested north, houses are wholly or partly built from timber and decorated with floral and geometric carving.

-All the carved wooden items in the photo below are in our Statues and Carvings Collection.
+All the carved wooden items in the photo below were from in our Statues and Carvings Collection.

 Buddha Statues in Kinnaur